cs5450/cs5450.github.io/submission-instructions.md

 Make your code is grading friendly:

   + Create a `README.md` in the directory for each assignment
-  + Suppressed **all** debug messages (remove any `cout` statements or other debug output)
+  + Suppress **all** debug messages (remove any `cout` statements or other debug output)
-  + All assignment files are in the correct directory, as specified in the assignment page
+  + All assignment files should be in the correct directory, as specified in the assignment page
   + Make sure your code compiles with **no warnings**, **no errors** and **no exceptions**
   + If there are any specific actions and/or commands necessary to **compile**, **run**, or **access** any required documentation for your assignment, include it in a `README.md` file in the assignment's directory.
-  + Your grader will grade the assignment on a standard workstation (Linux, Mac, or Windows) equipped with g++ 4.8
+  + Your grader will grade the assignment on the provided course VM using `g++`

 ####Acceptable Document Formats